 Buildings: Mayfield Salisbury is an excellent complex for mission and should be designated 'A'.
 Craigmillar Park and Priestfield are relatively close and thus retaining both may not be the best use of missional resources.
 It is proposed that both Craigmillar Park and Priestfield be designated 'B' in order to begin careful consideration regarding not just 'the well-equipped space in the right place' but the mission ideas mooted above.
-A choice should be made by 30 June 2024, at which time an annual review can designate the other 'A' as appropriate.
+A choice should be made by 30 June 2024, with a release date of 30 June 2025, at which time an annual review can designate the other 'A' as appropriate.

-6. Marchmont St Giles' (MSG), Morningside United Church (MUC) and St Catherine's Argyle (St.CA) are being asked to work together in a Union (subject to Local Ecumenical Partnership (LEP) considerations) served by 1 FTMWS.
+6. Marchmont St Giles' (MSG), Morningside United Church (MUC) and St Catherine's Argyle (St.CA) are being asked to work together in a trilateral Union.
+This will involve accommodating Local Ecumenical Partnership (LEP) considerations.
+The Union will be served by 1 FTMWS and, it is hoped, a second FTMWS from the URC, ideally working together in a Team Ministry.
 Local staff will assist (at present, there is one family worker and one Reader).
-The proximity of MSG and StCA makes for the logic of union.
+The proximity of MSG and StCA and the commonality in mission narratives across the three churches supports the logic of union.
 The LEP that forms MUC adds complexity, although there is a history of collaboration between MSG and MUC.
 Developing ecumenical work already initiated, such as that with the Orthodox community, can continue.
-These congregations will deliver a ministry to families and children with an intentional multi-generational approach, drawing on the skills of a children's worker and the families and children who are currently regular worshippers.
+This new congregation will deliver a ministry to families and children who are currently regular worshippers.
 A Christian after-school club may be pursued.
-There will be a ministry to the elderly through initiatives such as Butterflies Plus and Southside Faiths Care (set up with Mayfield Salisbury, Priestfield and Craigmillar Park).
-They will also deliver a ministry to the students of Napier and Edinburgh Universities through the chaplaincy already established at Napier and in cooperation with other churches.
-The 'English Corner' conversation classes can contribute to this mission focus.
+There will be a ministry to the elderly through initiatives such as Butterflies Plus and

+Southside Faiths Care (set up with Mayfield Salisbury, Priestfield and Craigmillar Park).
+They will also deliver a ministry to the students of Napier and Edinburgh Universities through the chaplaincy already established at Napier, and in cooperation with other churches.
+The English Corner' conversation classes can contribute to this mission focus.

-Buildings: With ecumenical discussions underway, a decision regarding MUC is best left for the moment.
+Buildings: With ecumenical discussions regarding MUC ongoing but increasing utilisation for Napier students, MUC looks a potentially valuable mission base but it is not within the power of the Church of Scotland to make a decision in relation to the building unilaterally.
 MSG is a well appointed church and busy community centre.
-St.CA sits very close by and, even although there is current and potential mission work, the union with a nearby church and fabric concerns suggest a 'B' designation.
+St.CA sits very close by and, even although there is current and fabric potential mission work, the union with nearby church and a concerns require a' B' designation.
+However, with ecumenical discussions continuing it makes sense to give some space to confirm the three way Union and Team Ministry is proceeding and to obtain input from the combined congregations on mission priorities and needs.
 In order to facilitate forward movement, a date of 31 Dec.
-2023 is proposed.
+2023 is proposed to agree shared mission priorities and needs, including release of buildings not required for mission plans, for implementation by 31 December 2024.